 - Carly Rae Jepsen's "Call Me Maybe" is well set on the road to this trope, as it's already more well-known for its numerous parodies than for the song itself.

 - "Aquarela do Brasil" ("Watercolor of Brazil") dates back to 1939, and gained initial success in the States via the Walt Disney film Saludos Amigos.
 However, due to being one of two songs in Terry Gilliam's Brazil, most people most commonly associate it with that, and as a result just call it "Brazil" or "the song from Brazil".
-The younger set will probably only remember it from the WALL-E trailer.
-And, of course, the lyrics (or anything beyond the initial "bum-bum-bum, bum-bum-bum-ba-bum"s) are virtually forgotten.
+The younger set will probably only remember it from the WALL•E trailer.
+And the lyrics (or anything beyond the initial "bum-bum-bum, bum-bum-bum-ba-bum"s) are virtually forgotten.

 - Chuck Mangione is probably better-known today for his recurring role on King of the Hill than his lengthy musical career.
 His big hit "Feels So Good," even more so.

 - You know that kids' song "If You're Happy and You Know It, Clap Your Hands"?
 Would you believe it was once called "Mademoiselle from Armentieres, Parlez-Vous?"

 - The cover art for The Clash's iconic London Calling◊ album was intended as a pretty blatant homage to Elvis Presley's self-titled debut album◊.
 These days everyone recognizes London Calling (to the point that it itself is often paid homage to and imitated), but most young music fans couldn't tell you what inspired it.

 - Every Finnish schoolchild knows "I Know A Place So Awful"note , an ode to a child's hate of school.
 Few know there ever was a straight version "I Know A Place So Dear"note on the loveliness of home.